July 10

 Artist: Bonnie Stevenson

-As a silversmith I work in small artisanal and production batches from sterling grain.
+As a silversmith, Bonnie works in small artisanal and production batches from sterling grain.

-I smelt, form, fabricate; bezel set, wirewrap, string and generally play with jewellery and the making of wearable art.
-I graduated from l'Ecole de Joaillerie de Montreal in 2008 and came to live in Sarnia, Ontario that same year.
-I intuitively play with crystals and often interpret their vibrations.
-As a creative I play with resin to make Orgon Generators, which is basically an EMF buster.
-Finally learning about rocks and crystals intrigues me and learning to play with jewellery in different forms and mediums also intrigues me.
+She smelts, forms, fabricates; bezel set, wire wrap, string and generally plays with jewellery and the making of wearable art.
+Bonnie graduated from l'Ecole de Joaillerie de Montreal in 2008 and came to live in Sarnia, Ontario that same year.
+She intuitively plays with crystals and often interpret their vibrations.
+As a creative, she plays with resin to make Orgone Generators, which is basically an EMF buster.
+She is constantly learning and adding to her vast knowledge about rocks and crystals while learning to play with jewellery in different forms and mediums also intrigues her.

 Phone: 519-332-9700